tassnimelleuch/Spring-Boot-ManyToOne/README.md

-🗑 SweetAlert for Delete Confirmation
+## 🗑 SweetAlert for Delete Confirmation

-🚀 Run the App
+## 🚀 Run the App
-Using Maven:
-bash
-Copier
-Modifier
-./mvnw spring-boot:run
+Using Maven: ./mvnw spring-boot:run
 Or from STS or IntelliJ, run the FirstSpringBootApplication class.